10 Awesomely Creative Graphic Organizers

 And, here's what it looked like when it was younger lol:

 4. Dogs: I have done a lot of informational texts/tasks and more on dogs.
 In fact, just today I added a reading analysis lesson honing in on themes "Aesop's Fables Featuring Dogs" and this lesson with 5 stories is FREE FOR THE SUMMER.
 I just think dogs are awesome and draw students putting them at ease.
 So I made these two graphic organizers using clip art from Dancing Author, Mary's Clip Art, and Charlotte's Clips.
 Students could read any of my high-interest informational texts about dogs (some free/some not) and use these to write main ideas and key details.
-I'll show you some of my products and then two of the organizers from my graphic organizers pack.
+I'll show you some of my products and then two of the organizers from my graphic organizers pack.5.
+My News Analysis: This looks like a nice, simple organizer for reading news articles.

 6. Octo-Defense: This is one I drew myself and tailored to one of my informational texts/tasks about an Octopus's defense mechanisms, which is aligned to RI.2 and RST.2, and is part of the bigger collection "Informational Texts and Tasks Aligned to ALL 10 Reading Informational Text Standards" which comes in Volume I and Volume II.
 Go to my other blog post to get the text and answer key for FREE.